kelbin-jacob/booAssignment/README.md

 The server will start on the specified port (usually port 3000 by default).
 The CRUD operations can be performed using appropriate API endpoints.

 API Endpoints
+//Book

-POST /user/addBook: Create a new book
+POST /book/addBook: Create a new book
-PUT /user/updateBook/:id: Update a book by ID
+PUT /book/updateBook/:id: Update a book by ID
-DELETE /user/deleteBook/:id:  Delete a book by ID
+DELETE /book/deleteBook/:id:  Delete a book by ID
-GET /user/getAllBooks: Retrieve all books
+GET /book/getAllBooks: Retrieve all books
-GET /user/getBookById:  Retrieve book by id
+GET /book/getBookById:  Retrieve book by id
+//user
+POST /user/addUser: Create a new user
+POST /user/login: user login

+role:
+ADMIN:0,
+USER:1,

 Technologies Used